donet-server/donet/docs/01-Introduction.md

 ### **[MD] - Message Director**

-  The Message Director listens for messages from other components in a DoNet server cluster, and **routes** them to other components based on the recipients in the messages received.
+  The Message Director listens for messages from other services in a DoNet server cluster, and **routes** them to other services based on the recipients in the message headers.
 A message is a blob of binary data sent over the network, with a maximum size of approximately **64 kilobytes**.
 The routing is performed by means of routing identifiers called **channels**, where a message contains any number of destination channels, and most messages include a source, or sender channel.
-Each component tells the Message Director which channels it would like to **subscribe** to, and receives messages sent to its subscribed channels.
+Each service tells the Message Director which channels it would like to **subscribe** to, and receives messages sent to its subscribed channels.

 ### **[SS] - State Server**

-  The State Server component is responsible of coordinating the short-term existance of Distributed Objects and their **states**.
+  The State Server service is responsible of coordinating the short-term existance of Distributed Objects and their **states**.
 This component provides one of the main features in a DoNet server cluster, which is **short-term persistance**.
 All Distributed Objects in a State Server exist in memory and are part of a graph hierarchy called the **visibility tree**.
 The State Server has data stored for each Distributed Object such as the class of the object, what its Distributed Object ID (DoId) is, and where it is located in the visibility tree.
-Other components in a DoNet cluster may communicate with the State Server through a Message Director to **manipulate** and **query** Distributed Objects in the State Server's visibility tree.
+Other services in a DoNet cluster may communicate with the State Server through a Message Director to **manipulate** and **query** Distributed Objects in the State Server's visibility tree.

 ### **[DB] - Database Server**

-  The Database Server component is responsible for the long-term persistence of Distributed Object **fields** that are marked in the DC file with a **"db" keyword**, which tells the Database Server to store them on disk.
+  The Database Server service is responsible for the long-term persistence of Distributed Object **fields** that are marked in the DC file with a **"db" keyword**, which tells the Database Server to store them on disk.
 It stores these fields in a **SQL database**, and can **update or query** the Distributed Object's field's value.

 ### **[DBSS] - Database State Server**

-  The Database State Server (DBSS for short) is a kind of **hybrid** component of a State Server and a Database Server.
+  The Database State Server (DBSS for short) is a kind of **hybrid** service of a State Server and a Database Server.
 This component is allows for other services in the cluster to manipulate Distributed Object fields that are **currently not loaded on a State Server**.
   The DBSS can also be configured to **listen to a range of DoId's** which it manages.
 If